department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

 - [ ] Who is on the team?
 Read your [team members' user manuals and copy the template to add your own](https://drive.google.com/drive/u/0/folders/195otsT1IUxi_k8oEU21TUkvEG-6p5YQj?ths).
 ### What?
 - [ ] [Onboarding questionnaire](https://drive.google.com/drive/u/0/folders/1fYwNBBbceqRM3qXfes_KEg1QeO-Nkq0q?ths=true) (what do you already know in regards to tooling, context, history, etc)
-- [ ] Contract - Discuss with your delivery manager or Program Manager.
+- [ ] Contract - Discuss with your Delivery Manager or Program Manager.
 - [ ] Read the [VA.gov platform mission and goals](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/cms/onboarding/library/VA.gov%20Platform%20Overview%202021.pdf).
+- [ ] Open a VA.gov [Platform onboarding ticket](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=&labels=governance-team%2C+analytics-insights&template=orientation-epic.md&title=Platform+Orientation+Template+%5BYour+name+here%5D).
+This is important because it kicks off the general onboarding for the overall ecosystem and gets you added to the ecosystem's roster.
+This is a prerequisite for SOCKS access (described later).
+One of the main things to highlight in their onboarding is scheduling an initial orientation session.

 </details>